mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 >
 > [^zitron-cargo-culture]

+> Some have been mighty confident about inference being profitable (due to a $7.5 billion cost of revenue on $13.07 billion in revenue), but overlooked my reporting from last year [verified by the Financial Times](https://www.ft.com/content/fce77ba4-6231-4920-9e99-693a6c38e7d5?syn-25a6b1a6=1&ref=wheresyoured.at) showed OpenAI [spent $8.67 billion on inference](https://www.wheresyoured.at/oai_docs/#:~:text=I%20also%20cannot%20reconcile%20these%20numbers%20with%20the%20reporting%20that%20OpenAI%20will%20have%20a%20cash%20burn%20of%20%249%20billion%20in%20CY2025.%20On%20inference%20alone%2C%20OpenAI%20has%20already%20spent%20%248.67%20billion%20through%20Q3%20CY2025.%C2%A0) in the first nine months of 2025.
+It’s very clear OpenAI moved around numbers to make things look better than they are, and I believe that inference costs are being dumped in sales and marketing. …
+>
+> If you disagree, please explain in any level of detail how OpenAI has spent $5.67 billion on sales and marketing.
+Its first major advertising campaign was in September 2025.
+If it’s spending $250,000 a year on its 500 sales staff, that’s still only $125 million.
+Unless OpenAI is one of the single largest accounts in digital advertising, I think it’s far more likely that there are actual costs being hidden.
+>
+> This is the kind of thing a company does when it has utter loathing for its investors and the general public — a brazen attempt to bury costs to make things feel better for an audience that’s directly incentivized to take any shred of proof that things are okay, even if said “thing” is the suggestion [that a company that lost $21 billion only actually lost $8 billion](https://www.ft.com/content/e15b0d7e-ff6b-4f16-ba7a-4068feddb828?syn-25a6b1a6=1&ref=wheresyoured.at).
+>
+> Alternatively, it’s what an industry does when it believes everybody is gullible enough to accept and promote any rationalization that confirms their beliefs.
+>
+> [^zitron-cargo-culture]

 ### On the failure of the media to check AI companies

 > \[S]ome members of the business and tech media … have, for the most part, gotten by without having to think too hard about the actual things the companies are saying.